Icy Road Safety.com - Prepare for Weather's Most Underrated Hazard

 ./scriptname.sh

-• Download model data with the ncks command.
-The following command will download the necessary parameters in model output from the NOAA Nomads server:
+- Download model data with the ncks command.
+The following two commands run in sequence will download the necessary parameters in model output from the NOAA Nomads server:

 OpenDap-Model-URL is the location of the OpenDAP data file on the NOMADS server.
 This will be different for each model.
 Go to the NOMADS home page and click the OpenDAP link for the model you need.